"Boy we sure had a great time, even though the coffee stunk."

 A great cup of coffee can enhance every great moment of life or every normal day.
-It can create perfect moments instead of unmemorable ones.
+It can help create perfect moments instead of unmemorable ones.

 Here are four of the most essential tips I could think of to get the most out of your daily coffee experience.
 If you implement these four things, you're coffee at home is going to improve tremendously!

 1. Grind Your Beans Right Before You Use Them.

 If you're planning to eat an apple, you don't cut it up a few weeks before because it will go bad.
 Coffee is the same way!

 Grinding your coffee beans ahead of time or buying pre-ground coffee dramatically reduces the flavor and life of your coffee.